 If you suffer from asthma, it’s easy to think you can’t exercise properly or safely.
 Contrary to many people’s beliefs on this subject, there are ways to get in shape and exercise, even if you have asthma.

-The most common trigger to shortness of breath the most common condition of asthma; include exposure to allergens, viral respiratory infections, airway irritants, exercise, and exposure to things such as dust mites or cockroaches.
+Shortness of breath is the most common symptom of asthma; other symptoms and triggers include exposure to allergens, viral respiratory infections, airway irritants, exercise, and exposure to things such as dust mites or cockroaches.

 You can prevent asthma attacks by doing the following: